Jindalee Operational Radar Network: Jindalee

 Trials were carried out with the Royal Australian Air Force during April 1984, substantially fulfilling the mission of stage B, to demonstrate an OHR operating in Australia.
 Another two years of trials were carried out before the Jindalee project officially finished in December 1985.

 Stage 'C' became the conversion of the stage B radar to an operational radar.
 This stage saw substantial upgrades to the stage B equipment followed by the establishment of No. 1 Radar Surveillance Unit RAAF (1RSU) and the handover of the radar to 1RSU.
 The aim was to provide the Australian Defence Force with operational experience of OHR.

 JORN

 Phase 3

 Phase 3 of the OTHR program was the design and construction of the JORN.
 The decision to build the JORN was announced in October 1986.
 Telstra, in association with GEC-Marconi, became the prime contractor and a fixed price contract for the construction of the JORN was signed on 11 June 1991.
 The JORN was to be completed by 13 June 1997.

 Phase 3 Project problems

 Telstra was responsible for software development and systems integration, areas in which it had no previous experience.
 GEC-Marconi was responsible for the HF Radar and related software aspects of the project, areas in which it had no previous experience.
-Other unsuccessful tenderers for the project included experienced Australian software development and systems integration company, BHP IT, and experienced Australian defence contractor AWA Defence Industries (AWADI).
+Other unsuccessful tenderers for the project included experienced Australian software development and systems integration company, BHP IT, and experienced Australian defence contractor AWA Defence Industries.
 Both of these companies are no longer in business.